overlorddamygod/jo-language/README.md

 # Jo Programming Language

-An interpreted toy programming language built with golang.
+An interpreted dynamic typed toy programming language built with golang.
 [Sample program here.](#sample-program) More examples in [examples folder](./examples).

+It is a mixture of many programming languages ( C, C++, Javascript, Python, etc).
+Syntax wise and Performance wise.

 Language Grammar in [`jo-grammar.cfg`](./jo-grammar.cfg)